hass-agent/HASS.Agent-Documentation/docs/getting-started/sensors.md

 #### Extra config <small>optional</small>

-- Add a different name to the id that shows in the HA web interface.
-The id only needs to be used in yaml configuration.
+- **Friendly Name:** Add a "friendly name" that shows up in dashboards instead of the id, can have any normal characters.

 ??? example "Friendly Name of "Gpu Temp" "

     ![Image of the quick action](../assets/images/screenshots/sensor-friendly-name.png)

-- Enable/Disable availability check, this tells HA whether to check if the computer is online before grabbing the last state.
+- **Availability check:** Enable/Disable availability check, this tells HA whether to check if the computer is online before grabbing the last state.
 If you want your sensor to always display last state even if the computer has been off for a while turn this on.

 ## Using your sensor